mattermost/docs/source/configure/experimental-configuration-settings.rst

  <p class="mm-label-note">Also available in legacy Mattermost Enterprise Edition E20</p>

 **True**: Enables client-side certification for your Mattermost server.
-See `the documentation <https://docs.mattermost.com/onboard/certificate-based-authentication.html>`__ to learn more.
+See :doc:`the documentation </onboard/certificate-based-authentication>` to learn more.

 **False**: Client-side certification is disabled.